Charles C. Fitch Farmstead

-The Charles C. Fitch Farmstead is a historic farm property located in Eugene, Oregon.
+The Charles C. Fitch Farmstead is a historic farm property located in rural Lane County, Oregon.
 It was listed as a historic district on the National Register of Historic Places (NRHP) on June 16, 1989.

 Description and history

 The property nominated for listing on the NRHP is the remaining 7.22 acre of Charles Fitch's 1902 78 acre farmstead.
 It constitutes the functional center of the farming operation conducted on the land for decades.
 It represents a well preserved example of farming practices in western Lane County.
 The postal address is 26689 Pickens Road, Eugene, Oregon 97402.
 The property is about 9 miles west of the city, accessed by a private road running northeast for about .66 mi and culminating in a historic driveway which gives access to the building complex, orchard, garden plot and hay field/pasture.

 Nine historic buildings, including a 1914 American Craftsman style farmhouse, are on the property.
 A feeder barn, fruit house and fuel house were built in 1926 and in 1930 a garage and shop, machine shed, and chicken house were constructed.
 These buildings are in a state of good repair and of original construction.
 Three other outbuildings on the property are in disrepair but reflect the scale and variety of the agricultural operation.
 They are a smokehouse, a bee–hive house, and an outhouse.
 The farmhouse was designed and built by Charles Fitch and the others by his son and daughter in law, Burr Edson and Valley Agnes (Storey) Fitch.
 Most of the wood for construction of all these buildings was harvested and sawmilled on the property.

 The property was heavily timbered on August 9, 1902 when Fitch purchased Lot 5 in Section 3 of Township 18 South, Range West of Willamette Meridian.
 This consisted of 2.6 acre and adjoining property of 76 acre.
 The harvest and sawmilling of the timber on the property provided material for construction and lumber for sale as well as clearing the land for farming.
 The farmstead had a wide range of agricultural production, grains and hay were complemented by vegetables and a fruit orchard.
 Bees were kept to pollinate the fruit and animal husbandry included a large chicken coop as well as several head of cattle and some hogs.